felipenoris/OptimizingIR.jl/docs/src/index.md

 )
 ```

-The typed IR is better at constant propagation, but stil repeats a few operations.
+The typed IR is better at constant propagation, but still has 13 instructions.

 ```julia
 julia> @code_typed julia_basic_block_test_function(10.0)